 She advocates for the practice and teaching of rational techniques and mindfulness to do so.

 This is the point at which I decided to respond to the article.

 While rational techniques and mindfulness are good ways to teach someone how to manage anger from a young age, or good for someone who is reasonably receptive to these teachings, two problematic issues come to mind.

-Unfortunately, we are only taught to control, diminish and “think away” our anger, we are never taught that there is a time and place for the expression of it.
-We are never taught that ranting, raving, smashing, bashing, flailing, gnashing our terrible teeth and roaring our terrible roars has a place.
-We are ridiculed and terrorized into containing that energy rather than taught how to express it physically in a way that does not harm us, those around us, or any stuff.
+Unfortunately, we are only taught to control, diminish and “think away” our anger.
+We are not taught that there is a time and place for the responsible expression of it.
+Ranting, raving, smashing, bashing, flailing, gnashing our teeth and roaring our terrible roars has a place.
+But typically, we are ridiculed and terrorized into containing that energy rather than taught how to express it physically.
+To physically express it in a way that does not harm us, those around us, or any stuff.

-So what do we do?
-I am by no means advocating violence toward yourself, others or things.
-I do believe that teaching rational control and mindfulness is a PART of anger management.
-However, I also believe that it is our inability to express the energy of anger physically that has created our number one mental health issue; uncontrolled anger.
+I am by no means advocating violence toward yourself, others or any things.
+The practice of teaching rational control and mindfulness is a PART of anger management.
+However, it is our inability to express the energy of anger physically that has created our number one mental health issue; uncontrolled anger.

-Interested in experiencing a new way to “control” your anger?
+Ready to experience a new way to “control” your anger?
 Call me.
-We’ll talk.[/vc_column_text][/vc_column][/vc_row]
+We’ll talk.